hvianna/audioMotion-analyzer/README.md

 + Logarithmic, linear and perceptual (Bark and Mel) frequency scales, with customizable range
 + Visualization of discrete FFT frequencies or up to 240 frequency bands (supports ANSI and equal-tempered octave bands)
 + Decibel and linear amplitude scales, with customizable sensitivity
-+ Optional A, B, C, D and ITU-R 468 weighting filters
++ Optional weighting filters (A, B, C and D-weighting, ITU-R 468, 3dB and 4.5dB per octave tilt)
 + Additional effects: LED bars, radial spectrum, variable opacity bars, mirroring and reflection
 + Choose from 5 built-in color themes or easily add your own!
 + Fullscreen support, ready for retina / HiDPI displays